Risk management

 How to add criteria

-If you use additional sources of information about risks, you can add various criteria to whitelists and blacklists by uploading a file.
+If you use additional sources of information about risks, you can add various criteria to blacklists (and if the user account has the appropriate permissions—to whitelists) by uploading a file.
 This is convenient when both whitelists and blacklists need to be updated without referencing specific operations and with no limitations on how many criteria should be added.
 To add criteria with the help of a file,

-When working with the Risks section, you can add various criteria to whitelists and blacklists by uploading a file in the B/W List subsection.
+When working with the Risks section, you can add various criteria to blacklists (and if the user account has the appropriate permissions—to whitelists) by uploading a file in the B/W List subsection.
 To add criteria:

 Note that you can specify criteria for both whitelists and blacklists in the same file.
 You are required to provide the merchant ID assigned by ecommpay at the stage of integration for each operation (if necessary, this identifier can be found in the Payments list—add the Merchant column using the register builder).